Danielsalazar1109/Danielsalazar1109/README.md

 <<<<<<< HEAD
-### Hi there, my name is Daniel Salazar, Im from colombia and I am currently in my first year of web development in Cornerstone international college I hope to have fun while making a lot of projects with my school mates.
+### Hi there 😊😊😊, my name is Daniel Salazar, Im from colombia and I am currently in my first year of web development in Cornerstone international college I hope to have fun while making a lot of projects with my school mates.
 ======